Tox/Tox-Client-Standard/communication/message_formatting.md

     - The above rule does not apply if malformed UTF-8 text is received.
 In this case, a client may transform the text to any extent necessary to make it displayable.
+    - A material change is any change that likely will change the structure, layout, content, meaning, text, or intent of the message.

 - **5.3.3** ![](/badge/rec.png) It's a strong suggestion that messaging clients support at the very least a subset of the common markdown syntax.
 The markdown used in this